monix/monix-connect/docs/dynamo.md

 A pre-built _Monix_ `Consumer[DynamoDbRequest, DynamoDbResponse]` that provides a safe implementation for executing any subtype of `DynamoDbRequest` and materializes to its respective response.
-It does also provide with the flexibility to specifying the number of times to retrying failed operations and the delay between them, which by default is no retry.
+It does also allow to specifying the backoff strategy, which represents the number of times to retrying failed operations and the delay between them, being _no retry_ by default.

 ```scala
 import monix.connect.dynamodb.DynamoDbOp.Implicits._